jphalimi/PythonForMIC/Doc/library/msilib.rst

 .. method:: Database.OpenView(sql)

-   Return a view object, by calling :c:func:`MSIDatabaseOpenView`. *sql* is the SQL statement to execute.
+   Return a view object, by calling :cfunc:`MSIDatabaseOpenView`. *sql* is the SQL statement to execute.

 .. method:: Database.Commit()

-   Commit the changes pending in the current transaction, by calling :c:func:`MSIDatabaseCommit`.
+   Commit the changes pending in the current transaction, by calling :cfunc:`MSIDatabaseCommit`.

 .. method:: Database.GetSummaryInformation(count)

-   Return a new summary information object, by calling :c:func:`MsiGetSummaryInformation`.  *count* is the maximum number of updated values.
+   Return a new summary information object, by calling :cfunc:`MsiGetSummaryInformation`.  *count* is the maximum number of updated values.